Tanis (fossil site)

-Tanis is a site of paleontological interest in southwestern North Dakota, United States.
-Tanis is part of the heavily studied Hell Creek Formation, a group of rocks spanning four states in North America renowned for many significant fossil discoveries from the Upper Cretaceous and lower Paleocene.
-Tanis is a significant site because it appears to record the events from the first minutes until a few hours after the impact of the giant Chicxulub asteroid in extreme detail.
-This impact, which struck the Gulf of Mexico 66.043 million years ago, wiped out all non-avian dinosaurs and many other species (the so-called "K-Pg" or "K-T" extinction).
-The extinction event caused by this impact began the Cenozoic, in which mammals - including humans - would eventually come to dominate life on Earth.
+Tanis is a private paleontological site in southwestern North Dakota, United States.
+It is part of the heavily studied Hell Creek Formation, a geological region renowned for many significant fossil discoveries from the Upper Cretaceous and lower Paleocene.
+Based solely on the Tanis team's publications, the Tanis is unique in that it allegedly records, in detail, concrete evidence of the direct effects of the giant Chicxulub asteroid impact which struck the Gulf of Mexico 66.043 million years ago, and wiped out all non-avian dinosaurs and many other species (the so-called "K–Pg" or "K–T" extinction).
+The extinction event caused by this impact began the Cenozoic, in which mammals—including humans—eventually came to dominate life on Earth.

 Discoveries

 The site was originally discovered in 2008 by University of North Georgia Professor Steve Nicklas and field paleontologist Rob Sula.
 Their team successfully removed fossil field jackets that contained articulated sturgeons, paddlefish, and bowfins.
 These fossils were delivered for research to the Field Museum of Natural History in Chicago.
 Recognizing the unique nature of the site, Nicklas and Sula brought in Robert DePalma, a University of Kansas graduate student, to perform additional excavations.
-The site was systematically excavated by Robert DePalma over several years beginning in 2012, working in near total secrecy.
+The site was systematically excavated by Robert DePalma over several years beginning in 2012, working in near-total secrecy.
 Key findings were presented in two conference papers in October 2017.
 The full paper introducing Tanis was widely covered in worldwide media on 29 March 2019, in advance of its official publication three days later.
-The co-authors included Walter Alvarez and Jan Smit, both renowned experts on the K-Pg impact and extinction.
-Other papers describing the site and its fossils are in progress.
+The co-authors included Walter Alvarez and Jan Smit, both renowned experts on the K–Pg impact and extinction.

-At Tanis, unlike any other known Lagerstätte site, it appears freak circumstances allowed for the preservation of exquisite, moment-by-moment details caused by the impact event.
-These include many rare and unique finds, which allow unprecedented examination of the direct effects of the impact on plants and animals alive at the time of the large impact some 3000 km distant.
-The events at Tanis occurred far too soon after impact to be caused by the megatsunamis expected from any large impact near large bodies of water.
+At Tanis, unlike any other known Lagerstätte site, it appears specific circumstances allowed for the preservation of moment-by-moment details caused by the impact event.
+These include finds which allow examination of the direct effects of the impact on plants and animals alive at the time of the large impact some 3000 km distant.
+The events at Tanis occurred too soon after impact to be caused by the megatsunamis expected from any large impact near large bodies of water.
 Instead, much faster seismic waves from the magnitude 10 – 11.5 earthquakes probably reached the Hell Creek area as soon as ten minutes after the impact, creating seiche waves between 10–100 m high in the Western Interior Seaway.
-The site formed part of a bend in an ancient river on the westward shore of the seaway, and was flooded with great force by these waves, which carried sea, land, freshwater animals and plants, and other debris several miles inland.
+The site formed in part of a bend in an ancient river on the westward shore of the seaway, and was flooded with great force by these waves, which carried sea, land, freshwater animals and plants, and other debris several miles inland.
 The seiche waves exposed and covered the site twice, as millions of tiny microtektite droplets and debris from the impact were arriving on ballistic trajectories from their source in what is now the Yucatán Peninsula.

-As of April 2019, reported findings include: